odersky/sips/drafts/inlinemacros.md

 Names referenced in macro bodies undergo the following transformation:

  1. Names that reference global definitions (terms or types) are left untouched.
- 2. Names that reference local term definitions change their type:
+ 2. Names that reference local term definitions change their type according to the Metafy transformation:
    * A non-inline type `T` becomes `scala.meta.Term[T]`, the type of terms of type `T`.
    * An inline type `inline T` becomes `T`.
-   * An inline type with several levels of `inline` are handled analogously.
+   * An inline type with several levels of `inline` is handled analogously.
 For instance, a term of a type like `inline (inline Int, Boolean) => String` would be seen inside a macro as a term of a type `(Int, scala.meta.Term[Boolean]) => scala.meta.Term[String]`.
  3. Names that reference local type definitions become term references of type `scala.meta.Type`.